Do a quick Google search for “content” and you’ll get over 15 billion results.

 A popular storytelling podcast is This American Life.

-For an example of a marketing podcast, I host a podcast called The Write Podcast.
+For an example of a marketing podcast, I host a podcast called The Content Transformation Podcast.

 Digital webinars/presentations are the final major content type.
 These learning sessions from top experts include audio, video, and visual components (including slides).
 You can attend them via live streaming and participate in the session, or you can watch recorded sessions later.